 The daily recommended intake is 0.36 grams of protein per pound of body weight, although protein needs vary based on age, activity level, pregnancy, health conditions, etc. As with everything in life, moderation is key!
 The Goldilocks principle certainly applies to protein intake: not too much, not too little, just right.

 Too little protein can cause wonky blood sugar and loss of lean body mass, while too much can cause your body to convert the protein you’re eating into excess blood sugar through a process called gluconeogenesis.
 I suggest shooting for between 40 and 70 grams of protein per day, depending on your lean body mass.

 Here are some protein-rich meals and snacks to have post-workout:

 - Smoothie – 1 scoop of collagen or whey protein powder, a handful of greens, 1/2 cup of berries, 1 tablespoon of almond butter or ½ avocado, almond or coconut milk, plus a dash of cinnamon.
-Or try this one.
+Or try one of these smoothie recipes.

 - Veggie stir fry (cooked in coconut oil) with chicken or beef